serheang/AWS_CloudResumeChallenge/index.md

 **20221106**
 I am keeping this static page in my [gitrepo](https://github.com/serheang/AWS_CloudResumeChallenge) too.
 This static HTML page is first written in markdown (md), which I am grateful to learn from Matt Cone through his [Markdown Guide](https://www.markdownguide.org/).

+**20221109**
+Trying to figure out how to put in Javascript visitor counter onto this md/html.

+**20221203**
+Registered my domain name using AWS Route53, and updated AWS CloudFront distribution to use my domain as custom domain name.
+---